microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/outlookitem.md

 ---
 title: "outlookItem resource type"
-description: "Here is a JSON representation of the resource"
+description: "Here is a JSON representation of the resource"author: "angelgolfer-ms"
 ---

 # outlookItem resource type